Ivan Baran: Career

 Baran began writing his debut novel, titled Enzolart, in the summer of 2009, as a twelve-year-old.
 He finished writing it in 2012, the same year his father died.

 As a fifteen-year-old in 2012, Baran edited the book Enzolart and prepared it for publishing.
 In the spring of 2014, Enzolart was published as the book one of the epic fantasy series named The Black Books Cycle (Ciklus Crnih Knjiga).

 Book two of The Black Books Cycle, titled Mord Dur'agemski, was published as an e-book in two parts, Mord Dur'agemski, Part One in 2015. and Mord Dur'agemski, Part Two, in 2016.

 In 2018.
 Baran published his first philosophical novel, titled Samuel Gide.
 Samuel Gide was in the semi-finals of the VBZ competition for the best unpublished novel for the year 2017.

 The works Mord Dur'agemski, Part One and Mord Dur'agemski, Part Two were published in print in 2019.
 That same year, Baran served as an editor of the book Second Derivative (Druga derivacija) by Croatian author Kristijan Mirić.

 In 2021, Baran published Darkness of Hil'gum (Tame Hil'guma), book three of The Black Books Cycle, and his second philosophical novel Monsieur August.
 That same year, he was a subject of the documentary film Good Spirits of Vukovar (Dobri duhovi Vukovara, 2021).

 His seventh book, a philosophical novel The Great Fall (Veliki pad) was published in 2024.

+In 2025, Baran served as an editor of the book Battle of Vukovar: Three Days in the Hell of War (Bitka za Vukovar: tri dana u paklu rata) by Croatian author Damir Plavšić, a retired Croatian Army captain, and recipient of the Order of Nikola Šubić Zrinski.